Keel Point Capital, LLC

 - For what type of conduct?

-Additional information about the Firm can be obtained by (i) accessing FINRA’s BrokerCheck database at www.brokercheck.finra.org, or (ii) contacting the Firm by telephone at 256-704-5111.
+Additional information about the Firm can be obtained by accessing FINRA’s BrokerCheck database at brokercheck.finra.org.
+To request up-to-date information and request a copy of the relationship summary please contact the Firm by telephone at 256-704-5111.